qaptivator/plainimg/README.md

 the main menu is opened with `Right Click`.
-you can also close the window with `Right Click > Quit` or just `Q`. to make the window be the size of the image, press `R`.
+you can also close the window with `Right Click > Quit` or just `Q`. to make the window be the size of the image, press `R`. to make the window always be on top (dont go behind other windows when unfocused), press `T`. you can change it back any time. _this is enabled by default_

 # introduction